gravitational/gravity/docs/6.x/hub.md

-This command will automatically update your local `kubeconfig` file with Kubernetes credentials, and `kubectl` command will automatically connect to the cluster you've selected.
+This command will automatically update your local `kubeconfig` file with Kubernetes credentials, and `kubectl` command will automatically connect to the Cluster you've selected.

-To see which cluster is current, execute `tsh status` command.
+To see which Cluster is current, execute `tsh status` command.

 Gravity Hub administrators can limit access to Clusters using `where` expressions in roles and user traits fetched from identity providers.